links & clips

 Go here to see the work of the amazing Pam Petro, writer and artist--her beautiful writing but also her stunning images, including her Petrographs, magical silver gelatin prints on stone that capture weird, fleeting, haunting views of ourselves and our planet.

 Dynamic poet, novelist, film-maker, and the genius behind "Michael Kimball Writes your Life Story (on a Postcard)," here's Michael Kimball.

 Travel writer Rolf Potts has a lot of good info and resources here; his archive of short interviews under "Writers" is especially interesting.

-My dear friend, and outstanding writer, Arpi Shively shares the world she's found since moving to the south of Spain some years ago.
+Outstanding writer and friend Arpi Shively shares the world she's found since moving to the south of Spain some years ago.
 Fabulous photographs as well as fascinating text here.

 13 Ways of Looking at Philadelphia